communitybridge/docs/Login/usre_manual.md

 1. Go to [Linux Foundation Confluence website.](https://console.dev.itx.linuxfoundation.org/#/)
 2. Click 'Login with GitHub' option at the bottom.
-3. Follow the prompts to enter your email or phone number, your password, and verification code.
+3. Follow the prompts to enter your email or phone number, your password, and the verification code.

    The CommunityBridge Dashboard appears.
 Your user account appears in the top-right corner and above the Navigation pane: